kalken/ezsh/README.md

 ## Tips & Trix

 ### Using aliases
 Put your aliases in ~/.command_aliases.
-This file will be loaded if it exits.
+This file will be loaded if it exists.

 ###Using the dirstack:
 cd -<tab> will show you the latest directories you have visited.
 This stack survives sessions.